sp00n/corecycler/readme.txt

 Q: How long should I run this for?
 A: Basically as long as you can.
 If you aim for a "12h prime-stable setup", you'd need to run every single core for 12 hours, which for a processor with 12 cores like the 5900X would sum up to a total of 144 hours of stress testing.
-   Of course, you can also settle for less—that's totally up to you.
+   Of course, you can also settle for less - that's totally up to you.

 Q: Which setting should I use?
 A: Short answer: all of them.